 - How Safe is Switzerland?
 (Our take)

-- Is it Safe to Visit Switzerland Right Now?
+- Is Switzerland Safe to Visit Right Now?

 - Is Switzerland safe to travel alone?